Where can you find more than 140 restaurants in a three mile stretch in Las Vegas?

 In addition to being extremely tasty and flavorful, they are also the most famous sausages from the mountainous area of Chiang Mai.

-Unlike in Chiang Mai where Sai Oua at the markets is many feet long and coiled up, and sold by weight, at Lotus of Siam, it is brought to your table chopped up on a platter.
+Unlike in Chiang Mai where Sai Oua is sold by weight and coiled up, at Lotus of Siam, it is brought to your table chopped up on a platter.

 Khao Soi – Authentic Thai Flavors